OmarAmara/Flask_back-end/notes.md

 step 10:
 	Create a resource folder for accounts, set-up for account routes(controllers).
 Import resources/blueprint and register blueprint (as middleware like controller)

+step 11:
+	Import request from flask into account.py resources to use request object data; json, form data,... and use .get_json() to extract/utilize JSON data.
+	Since we are using JSON as request body data, import jsonify from flask as well.

+	Import 'g' from flask in app.py for utilizing global variable to have access to DB and request body.
+Create before/after_request routes to efficiently utilize Database connection pool.

+step 12:
+	Back to account.py --> import model_to_dict from playhouse.shortcuts(brought to you by peewee!).
+This will make the data we retrieve from body jsonifiable.
+Use peewee model to create form data on to DB.
+Then we will use playhouse...